With hundreds of different betting sites, finding the best can be confusing. I'll guide you through and find the most suitable bookie for you.

 There are seven rounds of the Challenge Cup, starting with 34 UK-based community teams in the first round.

-In the second round, we see 23 teams from League One and the Championship enter the competition (Toulouse has once again declined to take part).
+In the second round, we see all 21 teams from the Championship enter the competition.

-Then, in round three, the twelve Super League teams enter the competition, which is a very similar setup to the FA Cup, just with fewer teams.
+Then, in round three, the fourteen Super League teams enter the competition, which is a very similar setup to the FA Cup, just with fewer teams.

 Challenge Cup Past Winners

-Wigan Warriors won their second title in four years when defeating Warrington in 2024, having also won it in 2022, which was their first success since 2013.
+Wigan Warriors won their third title in five years when defeating Hull KR in 2026, having also won it in 2022 & 2024.

 Hull KR's success in 2025 ended a long wait for the title, with the only previous win coming back in 1980, a 45-year wait to lift the cup for a second time!